 Launched in late 2020, the Slovenia Green Capitals route takes independent travellers on a journey between three travel hubs around the country.
 You can drive the route or do it by train, but there’s a particular joy in cycling between the green capitals – especially as this is designed to support sustainable travel.
 The route connects Ljubljana with Kočevje, renowned for its forest and natural features, and the Bela Krajina region, the heart of food and culture in the country.

 It’s an easy climb up the hill to visit the castle perched about the city of Ljubljana.
 As well as beautiful views of the city, you can have lunch or dinner at the restaurant in the castle walls.
 There’s also plenty to explore in the walls, including a museum, interesting art and replicas of weapons.
+There are also guided tours available if you want to learn more about the castle.

 If you're visiting Slovenia as part of a longer trip, there are a number of nearby countries which are great options to visit alongside Slovenia.
 There are easy train connections from Slovenia to Northern Italy, where you can visit the famous floating city of Venice, romantic Verona or the impressive Dolomites.
 The beautiful Renaissance city of Florence is also easily accessible, and makes the perfect stopover on the way to Rome.